natebrunelle/cs4102_su20/markdown/syllabus.md

 It is my intent to approximate that definition in this course.
 As a brief summary,

-Letter  Student demonstrated                Recommendation re future courses[^future]
+Letter  Student demonstrated                Recommendation re future courses
 ------  ---------------------------         ------------------------------------
 A       mastery of all topics               likely to do well B       competence in significant topics    able to do well with some review